HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/wikidata-qualifier-instance.png" style="border:1px solid black">

 This diagram shows how the qualifier is represented as Linked Data.
 In this example, the qualifier value can be expressed as a literal string, so a `pq:` namespace version of the property is used to link to the literal value "2004-01-01T00:00:00Z".

-!!!
-Todo: fix this to explain value nodes.

 For some qualifier properties, a second link is created to a non-literal qualifier instance.
 That makes it possible to create additional statements about the qualifier value itself.
 In this example, the qualifier value is a date, so the qualifier value instance has a `wikibase:timeCalendarModel` link to the calendar used for the date.